-If an event time representation exhibits causal consistency, we say it "is consistent with" causality (Schwarz and Mattern 1994), and recognize that time values must be ordered in alignment with any causal relationships among the events they label.
-Causal consistency means the following condition is always satisfied:
+Causal consistency.
+If an event time representation exhibits causal consistency, we say it "is consistent with" causality (Schwarz and Mattern 1994), meaning time values are ordered in alignment with any causal relationships among their associated events.
+Formally, the following condition is always satisfied:

-$$A \to B \quad \Rightarrow \quad t_A < t_B \tag{2}$$
+$$A \rightarrow B \quad \Rightarrow \quad t_A < t_B$$ (2)

-This property may be referred to as "weak consistency" Rönngren and Liljenstam (1999), though this downplays its importance as the key requirement for preserving causal orderings (Lamport 1978).
+This property may be referred to as "weak consistency" (Rönngren and Liljenstam 1999), though this down-plays its importance as the key requirement for preserving causal orderings (Lamport 1978).
 Moreover, "causal consistency" has an analogous meaning in the context of replicated databases (Lloyd et al. 2014).
 Aside from simulated time, most of the event time representations we review are consistent with causality.